question from a user

 AlphaMD's Answer

-We wouldn't call this a normal side effect, but it can occur.
-We would recommend using selenium sulfide shampoo, also called selsun blue.
+This isn't typically considered a normal side effect, but it can occur.
+Selenium sulfide shampoo, also called selsun blue, is often recommended — and it's worth mentioning to the provider overseeing your care.
 It helps by reducing the oils that cause this & a minor DHT blocker for the scalp.

-We have had some patients who note an increase in sebum production once they start TRT.
+Some patients notice an increase in sebum production once they start TRT.
 On the scalp there are two types of sweat glands.
 Sebaceous (oily sweat) and apocrine (watery sweat).
-Your pictu...
+Your pictures could be a...
 See Full Answer

 Based on what you describe, that does not sound like an atypical amount of hair loss.
-The Hair Pull test is a common test done in healthcare which helps us determine normal shedding vs pathological ha...
+The Hair Pull test is a common test done in healthcare which helps determine normal shedding vs pathological hair ...
 See Full Answer

 Enter your email address now to receive $30 off your first month’s cost, other discounts, and additional information about TRT.